 The Helm chart configuration can be modified for custom use cases.
 You can change settings related to which models to deploy, where to store them, and how to expose the services.

-Jarvis is available to a select set of customers as part of our early access program.
-If you have use cases such as virtual assistants, digital avatars, multimodal sensor fusion (CV fused with ASR/NLP/TTS), or any ASR/NLP/TTS/CV standalone use case such as transcription, Jarvis is here to enable your development.
-To get access to the cutting edge conversation AI technology and NVIDIA experts, apply to the Jarvis Early Access Program.
+Jarvis is available as an open beta to members of the NVIDIA Developer Program.
+If you have use cases such as virtual assistants, digital avatars, or any ASR/NLP/TTS standalone use case such as transcription, Jarvis is here to enable your development.
+To get access to the cutting edge conversation AI technology and NVIDIA experts, apply to the Jarvis Beta Program.